 Independent Contractors

-When classifying workers as employees or independent contractors, there are a few things to consider, including the different tests that apply under different federal and state employment laws, and potential penalties and other liabilities for misclassifying employees as independent contractors.
-Certain state laws apply tests that are more stringent than the guidance provided by federal agencies, such as the IRS and Department of Labor, to apply in conjunction with federal laws.
+When classifying workers as employees or independent contractors, there are a few things to consider, including what legal test to use to make this determination depending on applicable laws, and potential penalties and other liabilities for misclassifying employees as independent contractors.
+Certain state laws require legal standards that are more stringent than the guidance provided by federal agencies, such as the IRS and Department of Labor, which may need to be applied in conjunction with federal law compliance.

 You can read our general Help Center article on contractors, and view information on how to determine if someone is a contractor or employee in New York in the relevant section at the link below.